rackerlabs/support-how-to/content/how-to/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators/index.md

 You have successfully reset MFA for this administrator.
 They will be prompted to set it up again on their next login attempt.

-### Manage multi-factor authentication linked devices
+### Manage multifactor authentication linked devices

-You have the option to trust devices when using multi-factor authentication.
-This option is to trust a device is presented to you the first time you set up multi-factor authentication on that device.
+You have the option to trust devices when using multifactor authentication.
+This option is to trust a device is presented to you the first time you set up multifactor authentication on that device.

 Use the following instructions to edit your trusted devices: